masa-finance/docs/docs/masa-token/TimeLock.md

 function updateDelay(uint256 newDelay) external nonpayable
 ```

 _Changes the minimum timelock duration for future operations.
-Emits a {MinDelayChange} event.
+Emits a \{MinDelayChange\} event.
 Requirements: - the caller must be the timelock itself.
 This can only be achieved by scheduling and later executing an operation where the timelock is the target and the data is the ABI-encoded call to this function._

 #### Parameters